The Therapeutic Relationship in Cognitive-Behavioral Therapy

 , PhD, is Professor of Clinical Psychology at the University of Calgary, Alberta, Canada, and a Principal Investigator for the Opening Minds

 program of the Mental Health Commission of Canada, with a focus on stigma reduction in the workplace.
 His research has focused on both cognitive models and CBT for depression.
 Dr. Dobson has published over 230 articles and chapters, 13 books, two DVDs, and one DVD series.
-He is a past president of the Canadian Psychological Association (CPA), the Academy of Cognitive Therapy, and the International Association for Cognitive Psychotherapy.
+He is a past president of the Canadian Psychological Association (CPA), the Academy of Cognitive and Behavioral Therapies, and the International Association for Cognitive Psychotherapy.
 Dr. Dobson is a recipient of the Award for Distinguished Contributions to the Profession of Psychology and the Donald O. Hebb Award for Distinguished Contributions to the Science of Psychology from the CPA, among other honors.

 Clinical psychologists, psychiatrists, clinical social workers, counselors, and psychiatric nurses.